 - 1 tbsp. whole-grain Dijon mustard

 - Place potatoes in a large pot.
-Fill pot with water until 2 inches away from the rim.
-Add tons of salt (this step is important, since potatoes absorb tons of salt).
-When the water boils, reduce temperature until water is a rolling boil.
-Cook potatoes for 15 to 20 minutes, or until a fork easily glides into the potatoes.
+Fill pot with water until two-inches away from the rim.
+Add tons of salt (this step is important, since potatoes absorb tons of salt) and keep pot covered.
+Uncover the pot when the water boils, reduce temperature until water is a rolling boil.
+Cook potatoes for 15 minutes, or until a fork easily glides into the potatoes.
 Drain and rinse potatoes with cold water.
 Set aside to cool in the refrigerator.

 Recipe adapted from here.